 Select media coverage

 Chandler McDonald, Kim.
-(2013, forthcoming). !nnovation: How Innovators Think, Act and Change Our World.
+(2013). !nnovation: How Innovators Think, Act and Change Our World.
 Kogan Page UK.

 Institute of Public Planning.
 (2011, June 18).
 "Interview with Tamara Carleton."
 Innovation Trends (newsletter).
 Moscow, Russia.